Hybridization Number on Three Rooted Binary Trees is EPT: Reconstructing a tight network

-Let $\H = (H, \E)$ be a CNET for $\T$, let $F$ be its deletion AAF, and let $k$ be its hybridization number.
+Let $\H = (H, \E)$ be a \revA{TNET} for $\T$, let $F$ be its deletion AAF, and let $k$ be its hybridization number.
 For each tree $T \in \T$, let $I(T)$ be the set of nodes in $T$ that do not belong to any path between two leaves~$x$ and~$y$ in the same AAF component (considering the root as a leaf).
 In a sense, these nodes are ``invisible'' in $F$.
 The \emph{extended AAF} $F^*$ of $\T$ is defined as $F \cup I$, where $I := \bigcup_{T \in \T} I(T)$. \leo{We will refer to the elements of~$F^*$ as \emph{components}.
 Let~$C$ be a component of~$F^*$.
-Hence,~$C$ is either an AAF component or a vertex in~$I$.
+Hence,~$C$ is either an AAF component or a node in~$I$.
 If~$C$ is an AAF component, then~$r_C$ denotes the root of~$C$.
-If~$C$ is a vertex of~$I$, then~$r_C$ is equal to vertex~$C$.
-In either case, we will refer to~$r_C$ as the \emph{root} of component~$C$.}
+If~$C$ is a node of~$I$, then~$r_C$ is equal to the node~$C$.
+In either case, we will refer to~$r_C$ as the \emph{root} of~$C$.}

-By the following lemma, the size of~$I$ is at most~$3(k-1)$, when~$\T$ contains at most three trees.
+By the following lemma, the size of~$I$ is at most~$3(k-1)$ if~$\T$ contains at most three trees.

 \begin{lem} For any~$T\in\T$, $|I(T)| \leq k-1$. \end{lem} \begin{proof} Let~$T\in\T$.
 Since the root of~$T$ is a leaf after omitting directions, we can see~$T$ as an unrooted tree.
 Since~$F$ is an AAF of~$\T$ and~$T\in\T$, we know that~$F$ can be obtained by deleting a set~$E^*$ of~$k$ edges from~$T$ and then taking the partition of the leaves induced by the resulting connected components.
-Let~$\C$ be the partition of the vertices of~$I(T)$ induced by the connected components of the subgraph of~$T$ induced by~$I(T)$.
+Let~$\C$ be the partition of the nodes of~$I(T)$ induced by the connected components of the subgraph of~$T$ \revA{containing the vertices of~$I(T)$ and all edges between them that are not in~$E^*$.
+See Figure~\ref{fig:invisiblenodes} for an example}.
 For each~$C\in\C$, let~$\delta(C)$ denote the set of edges with exactly one endpoint in~$C$.
-Then, by the definition of~$I(T)$, at most one of the edges in~$\delta(C)$ is not contained in~$E^*$.
-Hence, from the~$|C|+2$ edges in~$\delta(C)$, at least~$|C|+1$ edges are in~$E^*$.
+Then, at most one of the edges in~$\delta(C)$ is not contained in~$E^*$ \revA{because otherwise at least one vertex of~$C$ would be on a path between two vertices in the same AAF component, which is not possible by the definition of~$I(T)$}.
+Hence, at least $|C| + 1$ of the~$|C|+2$ edges in~$\delta(C)$ are in~$E^*$.
 Moreover, since~$T$ is a tree, at most~$|\C|-1$ edges can be in $\delta(C)\cap\delta(C')$ for two different~$C,C'\in\C$.
 Hence,

 Since~$|E^*|=k$, the lemma follows. \end{proof}